davetron5000/wtf-is-a-webpack/markdown/preprocess-js.md

 }
 !END CREATE_FILE

-It's fairly similar, because our code is very simple, but not that we've changed from `function` to using [arrows](https://github.com/lukehoban/es6features#arrows) and we've changed our use of `var` to [`const`](https://github.com/lukehoban/es6features#let--const), since the variables never get assigned more than once.
+It's fairly similar, because we don't have that much, but note that we've changed from `function` to using [arrows](https://github.com/lukehoban/es6features#arrows) and we've changed our use of `var` to [`const`](https://github.com/lukehoban/es6features#let--const), since the variables never get assigned more than once.

 Also note that if you run Webpack now, and you are using a modern browser, this code has a good chance of working.
 But, it won't work for all browser, including ones we want to support.
 Let's continue.